Nine27/verusd-status/README.md

 ```

 ## Node Profile Icons
+THIS SECTION NOT CUSTOMIZED OR USED FOR VERUSD-STATUS YET
 To configure profile icons for your node, just set them up using the `node_links` variable in `config.php`.
 The format is a multi-dimensional array, as
 below.
 Icon images for Bitnodes.21.co and Blockchain.info are included in the `img` directory.